AZHANAMEEN/V-USB-for-AVR-Dx-family/README.md

 # V-USB for AVR Dx family

-This is a port of the classic v usb library for avr chips to bitbang usb, to the newer avr dx lineup (only hardware tested on da chips specifically the AVR64DA28, it compiles sucesfully using the arduino ide for dd and du chips too)
+This is a port of the classic v usb library for avr chips to bitbang usb, to the newer avr dx lineup (only hardware tested on da chips specifically the AVR64DA28, it compiles successfully using the arduino ide for dd and du chips too)
 # Project Structure
 /--------examples--------/